Staff Council Bylaws

 Section 5.
 A majority of the total active membership of the Council shall constitute a quorum for the transaction of business, and the act of a majority present at any meeting at which there is a quorum shall be the act of the entire Council, except as otherwise provided by these bylaws.

 Section 7.
-The Council should follow Robert’s Rules of Order in meetings.
+The Council abides by Robert’s Rules of Order in meetings.

 Section 8.
 Voting not otherwise accounted for will be done by a simple “hand vote.”
 A roll call vote or a secret ballot may be requested and approved by a majority.